-The focus of this unit is on reading and responding both orally and in writing to a range of texts.
+The focus of this unit is on reading and responding in writing to a range of texts.
 Students analyse how the authors of texts create meaning and the different ways in which texts can be interpreted.
 Students read and respond to texts analytically and creatively.
 They also analyse arguments and the use of persuasive language in texts.